 | UNITED NATIONS/EIN ZIVAN Golan Heights

-UNITED NATIONS/EIN ZIVAN Golan Heights Thirty-two U.N. peacekeepers were rescued on Saturday from Islamist militants who fired at their post on the Syrian side of the Golan Heights and trapped them for two days, U.N. officials said, while militants reinforced their siege of another group of 40.
+UNITED NATIONS/EIN ZIVAN Golan Heights Thirty-two Philippine U.N. peacekeepers were rescued on Saturday from Islamists who fired at their post on the Syrian side of the Golan Heights and trapped them for two days, U.N. officials said, while militants reinforced their siege of another group of 40.

-"As we speak more rebels in more than 20 vehicles are approaching and reinforcing the siege around Position 68," a diplomatic source said on condition of anonymity.
-The source added that the rebels began to arrive at 11 p.m. local time (2000 GMT).
+A U.N. diplomatic source said earlier: "As we speak more rebels in more than 20 vehicles are approaching and reinforcing the siege around Position 68."

 The peacekeeping troops are part of UNDOF, a U.N. force that has monitored the disengagement zone between Israel and Syria since 1974, following the 1973 Arab-Israeli war.

 Earlier on Saturday, a Reuters cameraman spotted 11 U.N. armored vehicles returning to their base in Israeli-controlled territory about 12 hours after the peacekeepers came under fire at around 6 a.m.
-(0300 GMT).
+(11 p.m.
+ET).

 "All 32 Filipino personnel from this position have been extricated and are now safe," the United Nations press office said in a statement issued in New York.